Key takeaways

 3. File a motion with the court to purchase the car

-To take on the car debt while you’re still repaying creditors involved in the bankruptcy, you must file a motion with the court to get it approved.
-This entails bringing your order and having a solid explanation of why you need to purchase a car and why you’ll need to get financing to do so.
+To take on additional debt, you must file a motion with the court.
+This entails bringing your order and having a solid explanation of why you need to purchase a car and why you need financing.

 Perhaps your last car broke down and the repairs are so significant that financially it makes more sense to buy a new car.
 Or you live in an area where public transit isn’t easily accessible.
 This step is something your bankruptcy lawyer can help with.